 Loved by learners at thousands of companies

-In this chapter, you will be introduced to classification problems and learn how to solve them using supervised learning techniques.
-And you’ll apply what you learn to a political dataset, where you classify the party affiliation of United States congressmen based on their voting records.Supervised learning50 xpWhich of these is a classification problem?50 xpExploratory data analysis50 xpNumerical EDA50 xpVisual EDA50 xpThe classification challenge50 xpk-Nearest Neighbors: Fit100 xpk-Nearest Neighbors: Predict100 xpMeasuring model performance50 xpThe digits recognition dataset100 xpTrain/Test Split + Fit/Predict/Accuracy100 xpOverfitting and underfitting100 xp
+In this chapter, you'll be introduced to classification problems and learn how to solve them using supervised learning techniques.
+You'll learn how to split data into training and test sets, fit a model, make predictions, and evaluate accuracy.
+You’ll discover the relationship between model complexity and performance, applying what you learn to a churn dataset, where you will classify the churn status of a telecom company's customers.Machine learning with scikit-learn50 xpBinary classification50 xpThe supervised learning workflow100 xpThe classification challenge50 xpk-Nearest Neighbors: Fit100 xpk-Nearest Neighbors: Predict100 xpMeasuring model performance50 xpTrain/test split + computing accuracy100 xpOverfitting and underfitting100 xpVisualizing model complexity100 xp

-Preprocessing and pipelines
+Preprocessing and Pipelines